JHU-ForrestVanDuren/clue-less/README.md

 Note that after you've created your venv the first time you shouldn't need to do it again.
 You'll need to activate it each time you open a new terminal session.
 And you may occasionally need to rerun the pip command if the requirements have changed since the last time you did it.

 The packages were all installed with python 3.13.9 and pip 25.5.
-If you're having troubles installing from the requirements document, you could try manually installing django, daphne, and channels with your current version of pip.
+If you're having troubles installing from the requirements document, you could try upgrading python or manually installing django, daphne, and channels with your current version of pip.